eosafu/MultinomialPolyaGamma/README.md

-# MultinomialPolyaGamma
-Bayesian multinomial model with inference based on P ́olya-Gamma augmentation
+# Bayesian multinomial model with inference based on P ́olya-Gamma augmentation